cryptidtech/multitrait/README.md

-# multiutil
+# Multitrait
-Helpful traits and functions common to multi* types.
+Helpful traits and functions common to multicodec types.